w3c/window-management/mdn-drafts/screens_property.md

 ## Description

-The `screens` read-only property of the `Screens` interface returns an array of `ScreenAdvanced` objects that describe the available screens.
+The `screens` read-only property of the `Screens` interface returns an array of `ScreenDetailed` objects that describe the available screens.

 ## Syntax